dtzxporter/DTZxPorterLanding/pages/tutorial.md

 - `WINIT_X11_SCALE_FACTOR=1`

 #### I have a problem not listed here:
 If you have an issue not listed here, join the discord server, and describe exactly what you're experiencing.
-Include crash files, if they exist.
+Include crash files, if they exist and the steps you took to reproduce the issue.